trangham283/lm_examples/README.md

 The corresponding data are in `/g/ssli/projects/disfluencies/ttmt001/fisher_{disf,clean,dtok}`.

-The outputs of the next steps are also in that directory, but I recommend studying and running the following steps for your own understanding.
+The outputs of the next steps are also in that directory, but I recommend studying and running the following steps for your own understanding and practice.

 3. Make vocabulary from train.txt files (specific to ngrams):

 `python ngrams/make_vocab.py --step make_vocab --dtype {disf,clean,dtok}`

 4. Need this for LSTM model only: split train.txt and valid.txt into smaller chunks to facilitate parallelization (do this in the directory of your data):

 ```
 split -d -n 40 train.txt
 split -d -n 10 valid.txt
 ```

-5. train ngrams
+5. train ngrams:

 `./src/ngrams/ngram-lms.sh {disf,clean,dtok}`

 6. Prepare switchboard (or other dataset) sentences to compute ppl score (should also be done already -- skip):

 `python src/prep_lm_sentences.py`

 This produces swbd_sents.tsv with turn, sent_num etc. info and ptb as well as ms versions of the sentences.
 * ptb = Penn Treebank version of transcripts
 * ms = Mississippi State version of transcripts

 For your purposes, you don't need to worry about the differences.
-Just pick ptb or ms.
+Note, though that ms tokens don't split contractions while ptb ones do (e.g. "it's" in ms, "it 's" in ptb).
+So if you've been using the dtok version, it's better to choose ms; if you've been using disf or clean, use ptb.

     6b.
-For ngram score computations -- produce text files one sentence per line
+For ngram score computations -- produce text files one sentence per line:

     ```
     cut -f5 swbd_sents.tsv > swbd_ms_sents.txt
     cut -f6 swbd_sents.tsv > swbd_ptb_sents.txt
     ```

     Then remove header line
     OR

     ```
     cut -f5 swbd_sents_with_ann_notok.tsv > swbd_ms_sents_notok.txt
     cut -f6 swbd_sents_with_ann_notok.tsv > swbd_ptb_sents_notok.txt
     ```

 7. Compute ngram scores:

 `./src/ngrams/ngram-eval.sh {disf,clean,dtok} {ms,ptb}`

 8. Convert OOV tokens to `<unk>` -- preparation step for LSTM LM models: